lmammino/loige.co/astro/src/content/posts/2014-02-14_symfony-security-authentication-made-simple/index.md

   - php
   - symfony
   - security
+description: This post collects resources and provides a graph to understand how Symfony authentication works behind the scenes, from the initial request to the final authenticated token.
+It clarifies the relationships between key classes like firewall, authentication provider and authentication listener.
 ---

 The [Symfony2 security component](http://symfony.com/doc/current/components/security/introduction.html) has the fame of being one of the most complex in the framework.
 I tend to believe that's partially true, not because the component is really that complex, but because there are (really) a lot of concepts involved and it may be difficult to understand them all at once and have a clear vision as a whole.